Child Development Center

 Eugene M. Hughes Metropolitan Complex

 The Eugene M. Hughes Metropolitan Complex, located at 29th Street North and Oliver, is considered part of the main campus.
 Named for WSU’s 11th president, Eugene Hughes, the 27-acre site has many amenities, including an initial building containing the 1,750-seat Roger Lowe Auditorium, the 145-seat Frederick Sudermann Commons, and the Richard Welsbacher Experimental Theater, a black-box theater.
 This facility offers meeting rooms that are available for rent and can accommodate groups from 10 people to 250 people.
-In addition, it houses the Office for Workforce, Professional & Community Education which offers community education classes for the public, the Small Business Development Center, the Educational Opportunity Center, and the Evelyn Hendren Cassat Speech-Language-Hearing Clinic offering special services in these respective fields.
+In addition, it houses the Office for Workforce, Professional and Community Education which offers community education classes for the public, the Small Business Development Center, the Educational Opportunity Center, and the Evelyn Hendren Cassat Speech-Language-Hearing Clinic offering special services in these respective fields.
 The complex also has playing fields for intramural sports and the Advanced Education in General Dentistry building, providing advanced education to dental school graduates as well as needed oral health care to the general public.

 Fine Arts Facilities

 Wiedemann Hall houses the first pipe organ built in North America by the world-renowned firm of Marcussen and Son, Denmark.
 The 400-seat music venue, dedicated in 1986, is the ideal acoustical setting for the organ.
 The building is named for music-lover and philanthropist Gladys H.G.
 Wiedemann.